 3. What materials are used to make compostable tableware?

-Common materials include sugarcane bagasse, cornstarch, PLA (bioplastic), kraft paper, bamboo, and palm leaf—each with unique properties and use cases.
+Common materials include sugarcane bagasse, cornstarch, PLA, CPLA, kraft paper, bamboo, and palm leaf.
+Each material has different performance, disposal conditions, and best-use scenarios.

 4. Can biodegradable food containers be customized with logos?

-Absolutely.
-Many manufacturers offer custom printing or embossing on kraft, bagasse, or PLA-coated items, ideal for branding and private label use.
+Yes.
+Many manufacturers offer custom printing, embossing, sleeve printing, carton branding, or private-label packaging on kraft, bagasse, or PLA-coated items, depending on MOQ and production method.

 5. Which biodegradable tableware is best for hot liquids like soup?

-PLA-lined kraft soup containers or thick bagasse bowls with lids are the best options for hot liquids—they resist leakage and retain heat safely.
+PLA-lined kraft soup containers and thick bagasse bowls with compatible lids are common options for hot liquids.
+Buyers should confirm heat resistance, leakage performance, lid fit, and food-contact safety before bulk ordering.

 References